atoms-ufrj/playmol/doc/commands.md

 **Description**:

-This command creates a virtual link between the specified atoms of originally different molecules and then fuse these molecules together without actually creating a chemical bond between the linked atoms.
+This command creates a virtual link between the specified atoms.
+If these atoms belong to distinct molecules, then such molecules will be fused together, but without actually creating a chemical bond between the linked atoms.

 The parameter _atom-x_ is the identifier of a previously created atom.
 A unique identifier must be provided, with no use of wildcard characters (* or ?).
 If an atom-related [prefix/suffix] has been